JPLMLIA/vercye_ops/docs/docs/Vercye/architecture.md

 ## Overview

+The **VeRCYe Library** contains all core components to run the yield studies with the VeRCYe algorithm.
+The individual steps are contained as standalone scripts that can be individually executed via the `cli`.
-The **Vercye system** orchestrates a modular, region-based crop yield simulation pipeline using **Snakemake** for dependency resolution and scalability.
-Each processing step is encapsulated in a standalone script, executed conditionally and in the correct order.
+To simplify running the individual steps as a reproducible workflow, the scripts are orchestrated with **Snakemake** as a pipeline in which they are executed conditionally and in the correct order.

 ---